CemGEMS web app

 - Available recipe templates include: ordinary Portland cement (CEM-I-PC), white Portland cement (CEM-I-WPC), sulfate-resistant Portland cement (CEM-I-SR);

 - Minimal and Primitive recipe templates, provided for exploring hydrated phase assemblages in simplified cements, for instance, composed of alite, aluminate and water only;

 Each of these "hydration-ready" template recipes can save the user many hours of work because it contains a lot of chemical and mineralogical data collected and recommended by world-renowned experts in cement chemistry and thermodynamics;

-- Compute the partial-equilibrium hydrated phase assemblage and pore water composition using GEMS with extended Cemdata18 chemical thermodynamic database;
+- Compute the partial-equilibrium hydrated phase assemblage and pore water composition using server-side GEMS code with extended Cemdata18 chemical thermodynamic database;

 - Simulate various (templated) processes of cement hydration, blending, and degradation, exlore the results presented as plots and tables;

 - Follow the process of cement hydration as function of time using the built-in 4-or-5-parameters logistic (5PL) functions and/or modified Parrot & Killoh (mP&K) kinetic model;

 - Estimate isothermal heat effects and adiabatic temperature rise as function of time in processes of cement hydration;

-- Benefit from the expertise of renowned cement chemists that maintain recipe and process templates, or contribute your own;
+- Benefit from the expertise of renowned cement chemists that maintain recipe and process templates, or contribute your own ones;

 - Perform many other useful things for training and practical work (see Tutorial).